tpope/heroku-remote/README.markdown

 down when you need multiple Heroku apps to serve up different environments (staging, production, and so on).
-You end up having to set up a bunch of remotes by hand, and then your reward is the eternal obligation to explicitly pass in the remote: `heroku console -r staging` and the like.
+You end up having to set up a bunch of remotes by hand, and then your reward is the eternal obligation to explicitly pass in the remote: `heroku run console -r staging` and the like.
 My solution to this problem is twofold:

 1. Create [binstubs][] for each Heroku app.
 For example, in `bin/staging`: